logo for matrixlab-examples.com

 In this article we’re going to develop another computerized card trick using callback-functions in Matlab GUIs.
 I strongly suggest you read the first and second articles in this series, to know how to start and how to use the very important three instructions ‘get’, ‘set’ and ‘guidata’.

 On your command window type ‘guide’ (without the quotes).
 Choose the ‘Blank GUI’ option.
-You’ll see a menu on your left:
+You’ll see a menu with icons on your left:

 components to be included in a GUI